angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 }
 ```

-These two options work fine, but are a bit _"hacky"_, and while they are still used (mainly due to compatibility), the third option, the _arrow function_, solves the problem, as an arrow function automatically binds _this_:
+These two options work fine, but both are a bit _"hacky"_, and while they are still used (mainly due to compatibility), the third option, the _arrow function_, solves the problem, as an arrow function automatically binds _this_:

 ```js
 takeBreakfast(){